 NoteIf you set the MAC Address parameter to cc:46:d6:00:00:00 and the MAC Address Mask parameter to ffff-ff00-0000, all terminals whose MAC addresses start with cc:46:d6 are matched.

 Delete a dumb terminal: If you no longer require a dumb terminal, find the dumb terminal and click Delete in the Actions column.
-You can select multiple terminals and delete the terminals in batches.
+You can also select multiple terminals and delete the terminals in batches.

 ImportantIf you want to use a deleted terminal to log on to the SASE client again, you must re-register the terminal.